Have you heard about Kakapos before? If not, there is good a reason for that – because they are one of the world’s rarest birds.

 Dr. Pamela Von Hurst from the University Massey found that fruits of Rumi Tree, more specifically, the fruit’s vitamin D and Calcium content stimulate Kakapo breeding.

-The scientists now believe that the discovery can be real game-changer in kakapo breeding and increasing their population.
+The scientists now believe that the discovery can be a real game-changer in kakapo breeding and increasing their population.

 Kakapos lived alone in remote islands without having predators.